 For additional help…

 For help with filing a workers compensation claim in California or completing workers comp forms, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.
 We file employment discrimination lawsuits and help workers to obtain damages for wrongful discharge.
+Our employment attorneys create attorney-client relationships and have law offices throughout the state of California.

 - Cal.
 Lab.
 Code §132a(1) Any employer who discharges, or threatens to discharge, or in any manner discriminates against any employee because he or she has filed or made known his or her intention to file a claim for compensation with his or her employer or an application for adjudication, or because the employee has received a rating, award, or settlement, is guilty of a misdemeanor and the employee’s compensation shall be increased by one-half, but in no event more than ten thousand dollars ($10,000), together with costs and expenses not in excess of two hundred fifty dollars ($250).
 Any such employee shall also be entitled to reinstatement and reimbursement for lost wages and work benefits caused by the acts of the employer.